 An examination of the classical Western philosophical views on woman, and the contemporary feminist response.
 Different theoretical frameworks for feminism are examined: liberal, Marxist, radical, psychoanalytic, socialist, existentialist, postmodern, multicultural and global.
 Traditional philosophical areas that are addressed in this examination are ethics, politics, epistemology, metaphysics, philosophy of science, law, language, and philosophy of religion.
 Topics of major concern include oppression, rights, human nature, equality, responsibility, freedom, and moral reform.
-Credits: 3(3-0) Offered when demand is sufficient
+Credits: 3(3-0) Not offered on a regular basis.